I curled up on my bed in a fetal ball, sobbing. I kept repeating to myself:

 - I take into account the biases of the people giving me the information.
 The older the information, the more distorted the information is likely to be.

 - I review the information with the candidate before I make a final decision.
-I didn’t have a day in court in 2009, but you should.
+I didn’t have a day in court with Irwin, but you should.

 So, I was crying on the bed after the 63rd investor passed.
 What happened next?